 |Feathered Friends Ellia||$349||13 oz.||900-fill||4.9 oz.||20D||Stuff sack|

-Finally, a down jacket comparison wouldn’t be complete without including a performance-oriented Arc'teryx model.
-Those who want the cozy look and feel of a puffy in an ultralight package will appreciate the Cerium SV.
+A down jacket comparison wouldn’t be complete without including a performance-oriented Arc'teryx model.
+Those who want the cozy look and feel of a puffy in an ultralight package will appreciate the Cerium SV Hoody.
 With a moderate drop in down fill (there is synthetic insulation in areas prone to getting wet like the shoulders), you do sacrifice full-on winter warmth, but in turn get a jacket that’s a lot lighter at 13.9 ounces and packs down smaller.
 The Arc'teryx's thin shell requires extra care just like the Fitz Roy, but for use as a midlayer in less extreme cold, we think the Cerium SV is the superior option.